Valentin-Siebenkees/Valentin-Siebenkees/README.md

 In my free time, you’ll often find me climbing, running, swimming, hanging out with friends, or playing my bass guitar.

-🎓 Because of my interest in technology, I decided to study media technology [Media Technology](https://www.tu-ilmenau.de/studium/vor-dem-studium/studienangebot/masterstudiengaenge/medieningenieurwissenschaften-m-sc) (now called Media Engineering Sciences) at the [Technical University of Ilmenau](https://www.tu-ilmenau.de/) and graduated with a Bachelors and Masters degree in.
+🎓 Because of my interest in technology, I decided to study [Media Technology](https://www.tu-ilmenau.de/studium/vor-dem-studium/studienangebot/masterstudiengaenge/medieningenieurwissenschaften-m-sc) (now called Media Engineering Sciences) at the [Technical University of Ilmenau](https://www.tu-ilmenau.de/) and graduated with a Bachelors and Masters degree in.
 During my studies, I worked as a student assistant for the faculty of Audiovisual Technology in Ilmenau.
 Additionally, I completed my mandatory internship, bachelor thesis, and worked as a working student at [TechnoTeam Bildverarbeitung GmbH](https://www.technoteam.de/), a company specializing in light measuring devices and image processing in that field.

 ---